-13.11 How to manage shared libraries
+14.11 How to manage shared libraries

-The shared libraries, .DLL in windows, .dylib in OSX and .so in Linux, are loaded at runtime, that means that the application executable needs to know where are the required shared libraries when it runs.
+Shared libraries, .DLL in windows, .dylib in OSX and .so in Linux, are loaded at runtime.
+That means that the application executable needs to know where are the required shared libraries when it runs.

 On Windows, the dynamic linker, will search in the same directory then in the PATH directories.
-On OSX, it will search in the directories declared in DYLD\LIBRARY\PATH as on Linux will use the LD\LIBRARY\PATH.
+On OSX, it will search in the directories declared in DYLD_LIBRARY_PATH as on Linux will use the LD_LIBRARY_PATH.